ADHD

 RSD vs anxiety: how to tell the difference

-Because both RSD and anxiety can involve distress, avoidance, and worry about what others think, they are easy to confuse.
-But there are some clear differences that can help parents and professionals tell them apart.
+Both RSD and anxiety can involve distress, avoidance, and worry about what others think.
+There are clear differences.

 Timing is the biggest clue.
-Anxiety typically builds gradually.
-A child with anxiety may spend days worrying before a school event.
-RSD, by contrast, is almost instantaneous — it is triggered by a specific moment (a look, a comment, a silence) and the emotional reaction arrives like a switch being flipped.
+Anxiety builds gradually; a child with anxiety may spend days worrying before a school event.
+RSD is almost instantaneous: triggered by a specific moment (a look, a comment, a silence) and the emotional reaction arrives like a switch being flipped.

-The type of trigger also differs.
-Anxiety tends to be linked to general worries: "what if something bad happens?"
-RSD is specifically tied to perceived rejection or criticism from another person.
-There is nearly always an interpersonal element — it is about what someone else thinks, said, or did (or what the child believes they thought, said, or did).
+Triggers differ too.
+Anxiety links to general worries: "what if something bad happens?"
+RSD is specifically tied to perceived rejection or criticism from another person; there is nearly always an interpersonal element.

-Recovery speed is another useful marker.
-Anxiety can ease with reassurance and time.
-RSD reactions, while intense, can actually resolve more quickly once the perceived rejection is addressed or reframed — though in some children they may persist and spiral.
+Recovery speed is another marker.
+Anxiety eases with reassurance and time.
+RSD reactions, while intense, can resolve more quickly once the perceived rejection is addressed or reframed, though in some children they persist and spiral.

 How rejection sensitivity connects to ADHD meltdowns and shutdowns

-A meltdown is what this looks like on the outside — crying, shouting, physical agitation.
-A shutdown is the internalised version: the child goes quiet, withdraws, or appears to freeze.
+A meltdown is what this looks like on the outside: crying, shouting, physical agitation.
+A shutdown is the internalised version: the child goes quiet, withdraws, or freezes.
 Both are the nervous system's response to feeling completely overwhelmed.
 Neither is a choice, and neither is naughtiness.
-Understanding this is the first step to responding helpfully rather than escalating the situation further.

 Practical strategies for ADHD rejection sensitivity